freedomofpress/securedrop/docs/journalist.rst

 comfortable at the command line, contact your SecureDrop administrator or Freedom of the Press Foundation for assistance.

-.. warning:: You should not transfer source material off the SVS for decryption,
+.. warning:: **Do not** transfer source material off the *Secure Viewing Station*
-             and should instead transfer cryptographic keys *to* the device for decryption and metadata removal.
+             for decryption.
+Instead, transfer cryptographic keys *to* the SVS device for decryption and metadata removal.

 Researching Submissions
 ~~~~~~~~~~~~~~~~~~~~~~~